-The minimum RTGS transaction amount is Rs.2 lakh.
-Some banks have a maximum limit of approximately Rs.25 lakh for online transactions; however, if the RTGS transaction is done through a bank branch, there are no upper RTGS limits in India.
+The minimum RTGS transaction amount is ₹2 lakh.
+Some banks might have a maximum daily limit of ₹25 lakh or ₹50 lakh for online transactions; however, if the RTGS transaction is done through a bank branch, there is no upper RTGS limit in India.

 The following are the key distinctions between NEFT and RTGS:

 |Maximum Amount Transferable||No limit, but subject to internal daily limits imposed by banks on online transfers||No limit, but subject to internal daily limits imposed by banks on online transfers|

 |Settlement Type||Amount settled in batches||Amount settled on a transaction-by-transaction basis|

 |Settlement Time||Up to 30 mins or 2 hours||Immediate|